jwoody02/SwiftFlow/README.md

  - Concurrency Adjustment:
    - Increase concurrency if the success rate is high.
 Aka: allow more tasks to run at once.
    - Decrease concurrency if the success rate is low.
 Aka: decrease the amount of allowed tasks at once

+Below is an example diagram of how the mechanism works, looking at the red line that indicates what percent of objects (represented as 0.0 to 1.0, where 1.0 is 100%, 0.8 is 80% etc), as the number of tasks that complete in the target time increases, then that means we can allow more tasks to execute concurrently without slowing down the application:
 ![Diagram](documentation/concurrencyprocess.png)

 ## License